Tour des Combins

 • Starting at Bourg-St-Pierre, in the heart of the Swiss Pennine Alps, we pick up our footpath right behind our hotel!
 We will make a gradual ascent, nice and easy for day one, through wild flower meadows to the alpage of La Coeur at 2233m (7324ft).
 We cross a col and traverse the mountainside along a lovely balcony trail offering superb views along the valley overlooking the town of Orsières.
 We then reach the Cabane du Col de Mille our overnight stop which was completely re-built in 2015.
 The Cabanne which sits at 2427m (7960ft) offers a fabulous viewpoint next to peak of Mont Rogneux, an area where wolves have been know to inhabit and are being monitored by a Swiss conservation project.
 We are likely to arrive early afternoon so there is time to climb the little neighbouring peak of Mont Brûlée which reaches 2572m (8436ft).
 Here you can explore the abandoned Swiss military bunkers and enjoy fine views of the valley.

-• We begin today with a descent traversing round Mont Rogneux.
+We begin the day with a descent traversing round Mont Rogneux.
 It is always a pleasure to start our day high in the mountains and we will hope for a good sunrise.
 This morning we aim to visit the Cabane de Brunet for lunch before heading up an impressive gorge to the toe of the immense Corbassière glacier, one of the largest in Europe.
 In 2014, a new 240 metre (787ft) suspension bridge was put in place over the moraine enabling walkers to cross with dramatic views right onto the glacier.
-We then make a short but steady climb up to the recently built Cabane de Panossiere where we spend the night.
+At this stage we may follow the route lower route to the suspension bridge or take the slightly more challenging alternative route via col des avouillons.
+When you reach the the col you are wowed by the Corbassière Glacier and in the distance you can see your hut for the night.
+From the col we descend to the impressive suspension bridge and make a short but steady climb up to the recently built Cabane de Panossiere where we spend the night.
 A beautiful situation for the evening, with views of the mountains and the Grand Combin and good chance of viewing ibex parading on the hillside.

 • A long, but satisfying day climbing over the highest col on the trip, the rocky Col des Otanes at 2806m (9203ft).
 From here the views of the surrounding glaciated Swiss peaks are incredible, with the Grand Combin now in full view.
 First climbed in 1857 by three local hunters, the peak looks very imposing.
 Looking towards Geneva we also have a ‘window’ view of the seven spires of the Dents du Midi.
 We descend this impressive rocky mountainside to the Lac de Mauvoisin at 1976m (6481ft), a dammed lake with incredible waterfalls.
 We can stop for refreshments at the historic Hotel Mauvoisin before we climb through the tunnels in the dam and begin our traverse along the lakeside meadows passing ancient farm dwellings.
 A good day for spotting the iconic edelweiss flower and chamois!
 A final short climb takes us over the Col de Tsofeurent, 2630m, before reaching the Cabane de Chanrion, a traditional stone built mountain refuge.